Section 1: The name of this organization shall be the Yale Political Union.

 Section 15: In the event that, due to a tied vote, no candidate for an office receives a plurality, the Rules Committee may, by three-fourths vote, elect one of the tied candidates to that office.
 If the Rules Committee does not so elect a Member, it shall call a special election to be held within three days of the original election, at which there will be a run-off between the tied candidates.
 A candidate shall then be elected by a plurality of the Members voting in that election.
 Any Member who was qualified to vote in the original election may participate in the runoff, but the Rules Committee may create any additional rules it deems necessary for conducting such an election.

-Section 16: No more than three of the six persons serving as president, speaker, vice president of operations, vice president of communications, treasurer, and director of development shall be from the same Party.
-If at the time of the certification of new officers more than three of the persons set to be certified for these six offices are affiliated with the same Party, the officers-elect from the Party in question shall be given 24 hours in which to submit an appropriate number of resignations withdrawing from contention for the offices to which they were elected.
+Section 16: No more than three of the five persons serving as President, Speaker, Vice President, Treasurer, and Director of Development, shall be from the same Party.
+If at the time of the certification of new officers more than three of the persons set to be certified for these five offices are affiliated with the same Party, the officers-elect from the Party in question shall be given 24 hours in which to submit an appropriate number of resignations withdrawing from contention for the offices to which they were elected.
 If the issue remains unresolved, the Rules Committee shall decide which offices will be forfeited by majority vote and the runners up for these offices, as determined by strict plurality, shall be elected.
 For the purposes of this Section, a Member shall be considered to be from the Party with which the Member was affiliated at Midterm.
 If the semester in question is the Member’s first semester of Union membership, the Member shall be considered to be from the Party with which the Member is affiliated in the list of Voting and Active Members.
 The Rules Committee may, by majority vote at least two days before the day of elections, determine that the Member shall be considered affiliated with a different Party or with no Party at all.

 Section 17: The Rules Committee shall establish any standing rules necessary for the conduction of elections.